Major Work Activity C – Installs air and material handling systems

 select fire and fire/smoke dampers |

-fire and fire/smoke dampers with fusible links are selected according to size, duct orientation, application and job specifications |
+fire and fire/smoke dampers are selected according to size, duct orientation, application and project specifications |

 select and prepare sleeves |

-sleeves are selected and prepared according to requirements for installation of fire and fire/smoke dampers, codes, jurisdictional regulations and manufacturers’ specifications |
+sleeves are selected and prepared according to application, codes, jurisdictional regulations and manufacturers’ specifications |

 measure fire and fire/smoke dampers |

-fire and fire/smoke dampers are verified to be true |
+fire and fire/smoke dampers are measured and compared to drawings and project specifications |

 prepare sectional fire and fire/smoke dampers |

-sectional fire and fire/smoke dampers are prepared by bolting sections together and adding stiffeners to the fire and fire/smoke damper frames, according to manufacturers’ specifications |
+sectional fire and fire/smoke dampers are prepared by bolting sections together and adding stiffeners to fire and fire/smoke damper frames, according to manufacturers’ specifications |

 secure fire and fire/smoke dampers |